Table of Contents

 The lower price point signifies that this is super accessible for all budgets and provides a great lead into the ukulele world.

-This Makala selection is a bright and cheerful twist on a traditional design and lets you put your individual stamp and style in your music in a visual as well as an auditory way.
+This Makala selection is a bright and cheerful twist on a traditional design and lets you put your individual stamp and style into your music in a visual as well as an auditory way.

 In comparison with other ukuleles in the marketplace, this Makala model is relatively low-cost.
 It is going to be a superb selection for those on a tight budget, or those who are just learning.